tidwall/gjson/README.md

 "children|@reverse|0"         >> "Jack"
 ```

-There are currently three built-in modifiers:
+There are currently the following built-in modifiers:

 - `@reverse`: Reverse an array or the members of an object.
 - `@ugly`: Remove all whitespace from a json document.
 - `@pretty`: Make the json document more human readable.
+- `@this`: Returns the current element.
+It can be used to retrieve the root element.
+- `@valid`: Ensure the json document is valid.
+- `@flatten`: Flattens an array.
+- `@join`: Joins multiple objects into a single object.

 ### Modifier arguments